geoanalytic/geoanalytic.github.io/_posts/2016-11-21-a-production-ready-web-mapping-toolkit-part-1.md

 title: A production ready web mapping toolkit - Part 1
 ---

-The long term goal of this series of posts is to develop a set of ready to use tools that will enable the rapid setup of web mapping servers that can be prototyped, developed, and moved to production without a lot of embarassing oversights.
+The long term goal of this series of posts is to develop a set of ready to use tools that will enable the rapid setup of web mapping servers that can be prototyped, developed, and moved to production without a lot of embarrassing oversights.
 The key technologies that I want to use are:

 * [PostgreSQL](https://www.postgresql.org)/[PostGIS](http://www.postgis.net)
 * [Django](https://www.djangoproject.com/)/[Python](https://www.python.org/)/[GeoDjango](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/)